matrix-org/matrix-spec-proposals/proposals/1772-groups-as-rooms.md

 space appears in the list - thus helping users discover other rooms in a space even if they're not joined to that space.
-For instance, if you join `#matrix:matrix.org`, your client could show that room in the context of its parent space, with that space's autojoined children shown alongside it as siblings.
+For instance, if you join `#matrix:matrix.org`, your client could show that room in the context of its parent space, with that space's auto-joined children shown alongside it as siblings.

-It may also be useful to have a way to "suggest" that members of a space should join certain children (but without actually autojoining them) - to advertise particular rooms more prominently than in the room directory.
-However, this can be added in a later MSC if it's found to be needed in practice.

-## Future extensions

-The following sections are not blocking parts of this proposal, but are included as a useful reference for how we imagine it will be extended in future.

 ### Restricting access to the spaces membership list